Elorm-t/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 14 - Decimal to Hexadecimal: A script that converts a number stored in an environment variable from base ten to sixten.

-Task 15 - tr 'a-zA-Z' 'n-za-mN-ZA-M': Script encodes and decodes text using the rot13 encryption.
+Task 15 - Everyone is a proponent of strong encryption: Script encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+Task 26 - The eggs of the brood need to be an odd number: A script that prints every other line from the input, starting with the first line.